nus-cs2103-AY2122S2/ip/docs/README.md

 - Help page
 - Exit the application

-### Feature - View all tasks
+### Feature - List all tasks

-View all the tasks from the task list.
+List all the tasks from the task list.

 ### Feature - Add a task